vbiff/most_common_words/README.md

 parse data from webpage

 # import io, zipfile
-to uzip and get zipfile
+to unzip and get zipfile from link